Jason K. Pulliam: Judicial career

 Pulliam served as a Justice on Texas' Fourth Court of Appeals after being appointed to the court by Governor Rick Perry on January 8, 2015.
 His term ended on December 31, 2016.
 He also previously served as a judge for the Bexar County Court at Law, handling both civil and criminal matters.

 Federal judicial service

 On March 1, 2019, President Donald Trump announced his intent to nominate Pulliam to serve as a United States district judge for the United States District Court for the Western District of Texas.
+President Trump nominated Pulliam to the seat vacated by Sam Sparks, who assumed senior status on December 31, 2017.
 On March 5, 2019, his nomination was sent to the Senate.
-President Trump nominated Pulliam to the seat vacated by Sam Sparks, who assumed senior status on December 31, 2017.
+On May 22, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 20, 2019, his nomination was reported out of committee by a 12–10 vote.
-On July 30, 2019, the Senate voted 54–34 to invoke cloture on his nomination.
+On July 30, 2019, the United States Senate invoked cloture on his nomination by a 54–34 vote.
 On July 31, 2019, his nomination was confirmed by a 54–36 vote.
 He received his judicial commission on August 5, 2019.

+Personal life

+On August 23, 2012, Pulliam and court bailiff Charles Cook witnessed a mugging and apprehended two suspects on foot until police arrived.
+Two men were accused of stealing an iPhone and iPad outside of a Starbucks.
+Bystanders tried to catch them, however the two suspects pepper-sprayed them.
+The suspects ran to a car parked near the Majestic Theatre and drove away, however Cook and Pulliam chased and stopped the car about a half a block away and detained the two occupants until police arrived.